josephxbrick/documentorganizer/README.md

 Use the same pinning as shown in the section above.

+## Page numbering

+This plugin automatically updates the page number on each artboard of the page.

 ### The page number symbol

 The page number symbol, which you will put an instance of on each artboard that you want a page number listed, must have a text override named `<pageNumber>`.
 It doesn't matter what the symbol itself is named or what any of its instances are named.
 The name of the text override is all that matters.
-E.g., you can still organize your symbols into folders using slashes in the symbol names.

 <img src="/readme_images/page_number_symbol.png" width="335">

 The plug-in will update the page numbers for you before creating the TOC.
 It starts numbering pages (starting at 1) upon the first instance of this symbol that it finds.

 So if you want to start numbering your artboards at 1 on the second artboard, put the first page number instance on the second artboard.
-If you want to start numbering at 2, put the first page-number instance on the previous artboard and set its opacity to 0.
+If you want to start numbering at 2, put a page-number instance on the previous artboard and set its opacity to 0.
+(The transparent instance will contain the number 1.)

 Note that the hash character in the default override text (which you see above) will be replaced by the page number, so if you want your page numbers listed in the format "Page 1" you would make the default override text "Page #"

+### Section numbering

+The plugin prefixes the name and section titles with section numbering (which is a value like 1.0, 1.1, 2.0, etc.) followed by a hyphen, which can be either a dash, an n-dash, or an m-dash.
+It assumes all existing titles either start with just a title with no section prefix, or are titles that already have the section prefix.

+Important: the code here is not as robust as it could be, so avoid using a dash anywhere within the title of the page; the only dash in the text override should be the one separating the section number from the page title.

+## Callouts and the callout listing

+Coming soon.

 ### Troubleshooting